demo02 of writeMesh

 We use function printInp2d to write 2d mesh to inp file.

-The exported inp file would have a model with one part, which contains 2 sections.
+By default, the exported inp file would have a model with one part, which contains multiple sections.
 Each section corresponds to one phase in the mesh.

-We can specify element type, precision_nodecoor and file name.
+When using function printInp2d, we can specify element type, precision and file name.

 ele_type = 'CPS3';